msyamkumar/cs220-f20-projects/p3/readme.md

 </h2>

-Sep 16: to make q10 clearer, modified the statement "How much did the gyms spend above their average in 2019?" to "What percentage of the average gym spend is above their average in 2019?".
+Sep 16: to make q10 clearer, modified the description.

 ## Description